-Intended Audience: This is a required course for first-year students in the Civic Engagement Cohort and history majors and fills a requirement for Elementary Education, Early Childhood Education, and Social Science majors.
-This course also meets a GenEd requirement.
+This is a required course for history majors and fills a requirement for Elementary Education, Early Childhood Education, and Social Science majors.
+This course also meets the Humanities General Education requirement.

-General Education/Thematic Cluster Information: Students must complete this course with a grade of C or better in order to receive General Education Credit towards graduation.
-Students who earn a grade of D will receive elective credit towards graduation, and credit for the course within the Civic Engagement Cohort Thematic Cluster, but will not receive GenEd credit; to complete the GenEd requirement they may either repeat the course for a better grade, or take another appropriate GenEd course.
-Students who earn a grade of F (or who withdraw from the course without a grade) must repeat the course and earn a C or better to fulfill the GenEd requirement and Thematic Cluster requirement.
+Students must complete this course with a grade of C or better in order to receive General Education Credit towards graduation.
+Students who earn a grade of D will receive elective credit towards graduation but will not receive GenEd credit; to complete the GenEd requirement they may either repeat the course for a better grade, or take another appropriate GenEd course.
+Students who earn a grade of F (or who withdraw from the course without a grade) must repeat the course and earn a C or better to fulfill the GenEd requirement.

 Upon successful completion of this course, students will be able to:

 Identify the major areas of British colonization in North America and distinguish between them on politics, economics, and society

 Identify the different perspectives on the major events in U.S. history prior to the Civil War